 - In the bowl of a stand mixer fitted with a dough hook, combine flour, milk, butter, yolks, sugar, salt, cinnamon, and yeast mixture.
 Use a spatula to quickly bring the ingredients together then mix at low speed until a soft dough forms.
 Increase speed to medium-high and beat 3 minutes more.

 - Scrape dough down side of bowl (all around) into center, then sprinkle lightly with flour (to keep a crust from forming).
 Cover bowl with plastic wrap and let dough rise in a draft-free place at warm room temperature until doubled in bulk, about 1 hour.

 - Turn dough out onto a very lightly floured surface.
 You won’t need much flour at all because you want the dough to stick to the counter just a bit.
 The resistance helps the top elongate and the doughnut twist stick to itself and stay coiled during frying.

 - Divide the dough in half.

-- Roll each half of dough into a 15-inch rope.
-Fold the rope in half, creating two 7 1/2-inch strands parallel from one another.
+- Roll each half of dough into a 15 to 18-inch rope.
+Fold the rope in half, creating two 7 1/2 to 9-inch strands parallel from one another.
 Twist the dough ropes over each other, creating a twist, pressing and folding the two strands of dough together and under to seal the doughnut.
 Repeat with the second half of the dough.